Abused Wolves And Troubled Teens Find Solace In Each Other

 Wearing hoodies and well-worn sneakers, city kids make their way up a mountain.
 Navigating the high desert terrain can be a challenge for some, and a few lag behind.
 Leading the way is a wolf named Malo.

-For many of the teens who find their way here, Wolf Connection's Youth Empowerment Program is their last chance; they have been kicked out of school, or have been in gangs, or in and out of foster homes.
+For many of the teens who find their way here, Wolf Connection's Youth Empowerment Program is their last chance; they have been kicked out of school, or have been in gangs or in and out of foster homes.

 When program leader Amanda Beer asks the kids for just one word to describe their strengths, those with the toughest exteriors struggle.
 They fidget and giggle.

 Beer looks past the brims of baseball caps and scans their faces.
 "The wolves never doubt themselves," she says.
 "They always have their own back.
 And they also have each other's back.
 So, let's hear, 'This is who I am.
-This is my strength.'"
+This is my strength.' "

 A tall boy who has kept his eyes focused on the ground finally speaks, softly at first, and then a second time.
 "Aggression," he says.
 At that moment the wolves in the nearby compound begin to howl.
 The wolves often respond this way.
 And when they do, the teens sitting in the circle are respectfully silent.

 One of the teens is Charlie.
 (We're not using the last names of the juveniles because some of them are victims of abuse.)
 A knowing smile crosses his face.
 "Sometimes they howl just to encourage us, to show us, you're not alone," he says.
-"I've learned a lot from them, like how they deal with their traumas and stuff.
+"I've learned a lot from them, like how they deal with their traumas and stuff."

 Charlie has had his own share of trauma.
 "When I was younger, my mom had a bad boyfriend," he says.
 "He was a pedophile.
 My mom first got with this person when I was around 5."